KOlofinmoyin/CV/README.md

 ## Peter Kehinde Olofinmoyin
 ### about:
 Hi, I'm Kehinde Peter.
 A Software Developer and software test 'Dynamo', notorious for approaching projects with a maximum of gusto and minimum of fuss.
-My focus is on delivering the most complex information systems, having worked on projects with companies ranging from the Fortune 500 to the most innovative startups and technical teams.
+My focus is on delivering the most complex information systems, having worked as a tester on projects with companies ranging from the Fortune 500 to the most innovative startups and technical teams.
-Seeking the next challenging role greenfield or bluesky :)
+Seeking my first dev-role in the next chapter on my mission; greenfield or bluesky here I come :smile:

 ### position: Software Developer